PawanRajwar/GUI_TO_DO_LIST/README.md

 ### 5. Modern and Aesthetic GUI:
 - The interface features a dark, minimalist theme with contrasting button colors for a sleek, modern look.
 It is optimized for readability and usability, with a consistent color scheme throughout the app.

+## Code Structure and Explanation

+### 1. Main Interface:
+- Window Initialization: The main window is set up using Tkinter, with custom dimensions and a dark-themed color scheme for aesthetics.

+- Listbox: A Listbox widget displays the list of tasks.
+Each entry shows the task text, due date, and priority, providing an overview of all tasks.
+A scrollbar is added for convenience when there are many tasks.